openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/Convert_Model_From_Paddle.md

          ovc your_model_file.pdmodel

-**For example**, this command converts a yolo v3 PaddlePaddle model to OpenVINO IR model:
+**For example**, this command converts a YOLOv3 PaddlePaddle model to OpenVINO IR model:

 .. tab-set::